 Interested in becoming a lawyer in California?
 Not only does the legal field offer outstanding earning potential, but it also enables you to make a meaningful difference in the world.

-To become a lawyer, you must first get your education and pass the infamous Bar exam, both of which require a great deal of time, hard work, and dedication.
+To become a lawyer, you must first get your education from a law program and pass the infamous Bar exam, both of which require a great deal of time, hard work, and dedication.

 So how long does it take to become a lawyer in California?
 Keep reading to find out.

 A lawyer, also known as an attorney, is a licensed professional who advises and represents their clients on matters of the law.
 According to the American Bar Association, the two main duties of a lawyer are to: